Lines are Available 24/7

 The most common reason for eviction is non-payment of rent.
 That has a 3 day notice provision as follows Fla.
 Stat.
 83.56:

-3) If the tenant fails to pay rent when due and the default continues for 3 days, excluding Saturday, Sunday, and legal holidays, after delivery of written demand by the landlord for payment of the rent or possession of the premises, the landlord may terminate the rental agreement.
+(3) If the tenant fails to pay rent when due and the default continues for 3 days, excluding Saturday, Sunday, and legal holidays, after delivery of written demand by the landlord for payment of the rent or possession of the premises, the landlord may terminate the rental agreement.
 Legal holidays for the purpose of this section shall be court-observed holidays only.
-The 3-day notice shall contain a statement in substantially the following form:

 When a tenant holds over, pursuant to Fla.
 Stat 83.06 a landlord may ask for double rent.